Jewish Brigade: Creation

 After early reports of the Nazi atrocities of the Holocaust were made public by the Allied powers in the spring and early summer of 1942, British Prime Minister Winston Churchill sent a personal telegram to the US President Franklin D. Roosevelt suggesting that "the Jews... of all races have the right to strike at the Germans as a recognizable body."
 The president replied five days later saying: "I perceive no objection..."

 After much hesitation, on July 3, 1944, the British government consented to the establishment of a Jewish Brigade with hand-picked Jewish and also non-Jewish senior officers.
-On 20 September 1944, an official communique by the War Office announced the formation of the Jewish Brigade Group of the British Army and the Jewish Brigade Group headquarters was established in Egypt at the end of September 1944 (the formation was styled a brigade group because of the inclusion under command of an artillery regiment).
-The Zionist flag was officially approved as its standard.
-It included more than 5,000 Jewish volunteers from Mandatory Palestine organized into three infantry battalions of the Palestine Regiment and several supporting units.
+On 20 September 1944, an official communique by the War Office announced the formation of the Jewish Brigade Group of the British Army.
+The Jewish Brigade Group headquarters was established in Egypt at the end of September 1944.
+The formation was styled a brigade group because of the inclusion under command of an artillery regiment.

+The Zionist flag was approved as its standard.
+It included more than 5,000 Jewish volunteers from Mandatory Palestine, organized into three infantry battalions of the Palestine Regiment and several supporting units.